International Day against Nuclear Tests - 29 August

 The Comprehensive Nuclear-Test-Ban Treaty (CTBT) is the instrument to achieve this.
 While the CTBT has been signed by 184 and ratified by 163 of them (see interactive map), it needs to be ratified by all 44 States identified as nuclear technology holders to enter into force.
 Of these, eight have yet to deposit their instrument of ratification: China, the Democratic People's Republic of Korea, Egypt, Iran, Israel, Pakistan and the United States.

 The resolution was originally submitted by Kazakhstan.
 The day marks the permanent closure of the Semipalatinsk test site by Kazakhstan on 29 August 1991.
 The selection of that date in 1991, in turn, was made because this was when the Soviet Union conducted its first nuclear test at the site in 1949.

 Event: Art exhibition in the Vienna International Centre

 From 17 to 28 August 2015, the CTBTO will be displaying artworks related to the issue of nuclear testing and nuclear weapons from artists from China, Kazakhstan and the United States in the Rotunda of the Vienna International Centre.
 The exhibition is supported the Chinese Artists' Association and the Permanent Mission of Kazakhstan to the UN Vienna.

 Despite the closure of the Semipalatinsk testing site on 29 August 1991, the region's residents are still affected by four decades of nuclear testing.

 The Government of Kazakhstan is undertaking efforts to gradually restore the site, and has decided to allow the international community to use it in their efforts towards achieving nuclear disarmament.
-The country made the former test site available for a three-week on-site inspection exercise organized by the CTBTO, the Integrated Field Exercise (IFE08).
+In 2008, the country made the former test site for the Integrated Field Exercise 2008, which preceded the more recent Integrated Field Exercise 2014 in Jordan.